pydantic/pydantic/docs/blog/pydantic-v2.md

 14. Model validation that avoids instances of subclasses leaking data (particularly important for FastAPI), see [pydantic-core#155](https://github.com/samuelcolvin/pydantic-core/issues/155)

-## Removed Features & Limitations :disappointed:
+## Removed Features & Limitations :frowning:

-The emoji here is just for variation, I'm not disappointed about any of this, there changes are either good IMHO (will make pydantic cleaner, easier to learn and easier to maintain) or pretty irrelevant to 99.9+% of users.
+The emoji here is just for variation, I'm not frowning about any of this, these changes are either good IMHO (will make pydantic cleaner, easier to learn and easier to maintain) or irrelevant to 99.9+% of users.

 1. `__root__` custom root models are no longer necessary since validation on any supported data type is allowed without a model